mozilla-services/hoverpad/README.md

 3. Select the manifest.json
 4. You would need to do that each time you restart Firefox.
 5. You can click on the `Refresh` button to change the files and reload the add-on.

+## How to try the addon in Chrome?

+### From the Chrome Store

+Grab it from the Chrome Store: https://chrome.google.com/webstore/detail/hoverpad/kedanmokpljgpkgfojeoigehigpoljie

+### From the source code

+1. Go to ``chrome://extensions``
+2. Tick the Developer Mode
+3. Load the hoverpad repository folder.